reduxjs/redux/docs/advanced/AsyncActions.md

   };
 }

-// thunk action creator
+// Meet our first thunk action creator!
+// Though its insides are different, you would use it just like any other action creator:
+// store.dispatch(fetchPosts('reactjs'));

 export function fetchPosts(reddit) {

-  // thunk middleware knows how to handle functions; it will also pass the dispatch method as an
+  // Thunk middleware knows how to handle functions.
+  // It passes the dispatch method as an argument to the function,
-  // argument to the function, that will thus be able to dispatch actions itself return function (dispatch) {
+  // thus making it able to dispatch actions itself.

+  return function (dispatch) {

-    // first dispatch: the app state is updated to inform that the API call is starting dispatch(requestPosts(reddit));
+    // First dispatch: the app state is updated to inform
+    // that the API call is starting.

+    dispatch(requestPosts(reddit));

-    // the function called by the thunk middleware can return a value, that is passed on as the return
+    // The function called by the thunk middleware can return a value,
-    // value of the dispatch method which is applied to the thunk action creator.
+    // that is passed on as the return value of the dispatch method.

-    // In this case, we return a promise to wait for;
+    // In this case, we return a promise to wait for.
-    // this is not required by thunk middleware, but it is convenient for us return fetch(`http://www.reddit.com/r/${reddit}.json`)
+    // This is not required by thunk middleware, but it is convenient for us.

+    return fetch(`http://www.reddit.com/r/${reddit}.json`)
       .then(response => response.json())
       .then(json =>

         // We can dispatch many times!
-Here, we update the app state with the results of the API call dispatch(receivePosts(reddit, json))
+        // Here, we update the app state with the results of the API call.

+        dispatch(receivePosts(reddit, json))
       );

-      // NB: in a real world app, you also want to catch any error in the network call };
+      // Note: in a real world app, you also want to
+      // catch any error in the network call.
+  };
 }
 ```